drug-design/course/docs/chapters/protein-ligand-binding.md

 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[Ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-For data consisting of a complex of the macromolecule with a ligand, the detailed interactions of the ligand are analyzed for good fits, conformational changes, and potential bump areas.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/complexes-ligands-138e632f'><i class='fa fa-play' aria-hidden='true'></i></button>For data consisting of a complex of the macromolecule with a ligand, the detailed interactions of the ligand are analyzed for good fits, conformational changes, and potential bump areas.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.